-- By associating policy constraints with the individual component types, construction using those types can be controlled.
-By changing the allowed policy constraints, valid (or available) configurations can be maintained by the operators, and easily changed as needs change without extensive code or system-level modifications about how the new types are handled. - Policy constraints for a resource type depend only on the attributes of that type, or the attributes of the underlying resource types.
+• By associating policy constraints with the individual component types, construction using those types can be controlled.
+By changing the allowed policy constraints, valid (or available)

+configurations can be maintained by the operators, and easily changed as needs change without extensive code or system-level modifications about how the new types are handled.

+- Policy constraints for a resource type depend only on the attributes of that type, or the attributes of the underlying resource types.
 This simplifies hierarchical specification of types, because such dependencies can usually be localized in the type hierarchy.
 The designer of a new type only has to deal with the preceding types it is using and the corresponding constraints on them.
 The policy system automatically accounts for other dependencies that are created through transitional relationships. - The policy system checks all constraints for validity when handling resource requests.
-Because it can locate constraints that are being violated, the request specification can be checked for "correctness" with respect to those constraints. - The system can also fill in attribute values based on correctness of constraints.
+Because it can locate constraints that are being violated, the request specification can be checked for "correctness" with respect to those constraints.
+Similarly, during the instantiation of new resource types, the policy system can aid the designer by validating that at least one valid instance of the new type can be created. - The system can also fill in attribute values based on correctness of constraints.
 This means that the requestor has the freedom to only specify the attributes that are meaningful, and let the system fill in the gaps.
-Note that this is an important capability, because allows the requestor to provide minimally-specific requests, and does not require that the requestor know all of the parameters or constraints used for the construction a-priori. - The requestor can add additional constraints for the policy system as part of the request.
+This simplifies the requests. - The requestor can add additional constraints for the policy system as part of the request.
 Because the policy system forms the union of all constraints when constructing the system, request-specific policy can be easily incorporated during construction.